 7/30: Bulnesia (8).
 S.W.
 U.S.A. and Mexico to South America.

-Evolution.
-Divergence & Distribution.
+Evolution: Divergence & Distribution.
 Relationships within Fagonia, widely disjunct between the Old and New World, are quite well understood; in terms of distributions, they can be summarized as [New [Old [Old + New]]], where the two basal clades have but a single species and the ourgroup is also Old World (Beier et al. 2004).
 For character evolution, etc., in the southern African Zygophyllaceae, see Bellstedt et al. (2008).